 c) Applicant’s age on entry to the course (taken on the 1 September) is equal to or greater than 21 years

-d) Applicant’s home postcode is in a low participation neighbourhood (POLAR 4, quintile 1)
+d) Applicant’s home postcode is in a low higher education participation neighbourhood (POLAR 4, quintile 1)

-Applicant has attended a non-selective state school for GCSEs where the Attainment 8 score is below the national average.
-For the 2021 cycle, GCSE performance in 2019 will be considered according to the Department for Education performance tables.
+Applicant has attended a non-selective state school for GCSEs where the Attainment 8 score is below the national average of 48.8

 How will the Contextual Data be used?

-Applicants who apply in the 2021 cycle who meet the criteria outlined above (except AccessLeicester: Medicine participants) will be made an offer two grades below the standard offer for that course (to a minimum of BCC for those studying three A levels)*.
+Applicants who apply in the 2024 cycle who meet the criteria outlined above will be made an offer up to two grades below the standard offer for that course (to a minimum of BCC for those studying three A-levels)*.
 For all other qualifications/combinations of qualifications please contact the Admissions Office for further information.

 *excluding Medicine (A100 and A199), Clinical Sciences (B990), LLB Graduate Entry (M102), LLB Law JD Pathway (M103) and LLB Maîtrise (M120)